 Classes & Workshops

-Permaculture Design Certification ~ Certificado de diseño de permacultura ~ February 2022 Family Friendly - PUERTO RICO
+2nd Annual Puerto Rico Permaculture Design Certification ~ Certificado de diseño de permacultura ~ January 2023 Family Friendly - PUERTO RICO

 Learn to design a sustainable lifestyle + eat healthy + immerse yourself with hands-on experience in a tropical jungle, edible garden, medicinal healing herb gardens and young tropical food forest.
 Multiple local Puerto Rican farmers will be joining our team of Permaculture Instructors with experience from around the world in many different ecological zones. *** Scholarships available for Puerto Rican locals.
 Please email firstname.lastname@example.org for more information.
 English is the primary language we will teach in, but translation will be available for much of the course as many of our instructors are bi-lingual.